Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 ```

 Next I provides the output of error traces of Futurebus+ traces of cache coherence protocol using the command suffix ```-tv```.
-This provides the the reasons why the error happen (i.e two processors go to the exclusive states).
+This provides the the reasons why the error happen.l And you observe that now the error doesn't occurs.

 ```
 Protocol: futurebus_fix

 Algorithm: